Looks like you are using an old version of Internet Explorer - Please update your browser

 The idea that God used evolution, and therefore that the book of Genesis needs to be reinterpreted to accommodate so-called millions of years, and to reject the worldwide Flood, is not a modern idea.

-We may not be able to master a lot of complex arguments against theistic evolution, but among those who claim to be Christians, Jesus' own treatment of Genesis closes the question.
+We may not be able to master a lot of complex arguments against theistic evolution, but Jesus’ own treatment of Genesis closes the question.

 Evolution has never really been an option for the Christian, though it always has been a strong option for the scientist.